Step Three: Shear Transfer Ties (Attaching the Floor to the Cripple Walls)

 Figure 3 shows plywood bolted to the foundation.
-Shear Transfer Ties prevent the floor from sliding on top of the bolted and plywood braced cripple wall. do this.
-Strong steel shear Transfer Ties made of steel attach the floor to the cripple wall.
+Shear Transfer Ties prevent the floor from sliding on top of the bolted and plywood braced cripple wall.
+Shear Transfer Ties made of steel attach the floor to the cripple wall.
 This completes the final stage of a cripple wall to shear wall conversion.

 THIS HOUSE SLID OFF THE BOLTED AND PLYWOOD BRACED CRIPPLE WALLS.
 AN EFFECTIVE RETROFIT CONNECTS THE FLOOR AND THE BRACED CRIPPLE WALL TOGETHER.